Home Latest PDF of ABFM: Family Medicine Board Certification exam 2025

 Answer: D Explanation:

 The Goldman scale is a multifactorial index of cardiac risk in noncardiac surgical procedures.
-Risk is increased most with recent myocardial infarction, signs of congestive heart failure, more than five premature ventricular contractions per minute, and rhythm other than sinus or premature atrial contractions.
+Risk is increased most with accurate myocardial infarction, signs of congestive heart failure, more than five premature ventricular contractions per minute, and rhythm other than sinus or premature atrial contractions.
 Risk is increased somewhat less dramatically with age older than 70 years, significant aortic stenosis, general debilitation, major surgery, or an emergency operation.

 Question: 1195